-Mills Mall and related commercial areas, but has not yet developed as the vibrant urban centre envisioned in the VOP 2010.
-A key component of the Vaughan Mills Centre area is its role as a regional destination, employment hub, and commercial centre.
+Mills Centre area is its role as a regional destination, employment hub, and commercial centre.
 Given that Vaughan Mills Centre serves a local and regional catchment area and is a centre of economic activity in the GTA, there is a need to expand the mix of uses that can facilitate planned transit, expanded retail shopping, and employment/office uses in support of an emerging urban centre.